ibm-apiconnect/apic-hybrid-cloud-enablement/docs-and-tools/dev-ops/api-key-for-sso.md

     PipelineKey   PipelineKey.json   https://platform.lab.company.com/api/cloud/api-keys/b6882e4a-4b8e-43b0-963f-0478b79c7948
     ```
-    A json file named after the name of your new API key (in this example, PipelineKey), is dumped into you current directory:
+    A json file named after the name of your new API key (in this example, PipelineKey), is dumped into you current directory.

+    THis file represents your API key definition in API Manager.

 6. Review the contents of the json file: